d0tTino/d0tTino/README.md

 Once enabled, the `pre-commit` hook first runs `winget upgrade --all` and then automatically exports your current `winget` package list to `winget-packages.json` whenever you commit on Windows.
+In addition, it invokes `pre-commit` to run `ruff` and `mypy` as defined in `.pre-commit-config.yaml`.
 Be sure to commit the updated file so your package list stays in sync.
 On Linux or WSL the export is skipped unless `winget` is available.

 If the hook is disabled, run the following commands manually to upgrade and export your package list: